gyulanemeth/bluefox.email/email-sending-concepts/domain-reputation.md

 - **Authenticate your emails:** Set up [SPF](/email-sending-concepts/spf), [DKIM](/email-sending-concepts/dkim), and [DMARC](/email-sending-concepts/dmarc) to show mailbox providers your messages are trustworthy.

-- **Practice good list hygiene:** Regularly remove [hard bounces](/email-sending-concepts/hard-bounce) from your mailing list, and send emails only to recipients who have requested or expect them.
+- **Practice good list hygiene:** Regularly remove [hard bounces](/email-sending-concepts/hard-bounce) and inactive recipients from your mailing list.
+Immediately suppress addresses that hit the spam button.

 - **Focus on valuable content:** Create messages that your audience will find relevant and engaging.

+- **Encourage positive engagement:** Opens, clicks, and **replies** to emails have a direct positive impact on your domain reputation.

 - **Maintain a consistent sending pattern:** Try to keep your sending volume steady and avoid large, sudden increases.

 - **Monitor your performance:** Keep an eye on your key metrics so you can quickly identify and address any issues.

-- **Make unsubscribing easy:** Always include a clear, [one-click unsubscribe](/email-sending-concepts/one-click-unsubscribe) link to help minimize complaints.
+- **Make unsubscribing easy:** Always include a clear [one-click unsubscribe](/email-sending-concepts/one-click-unsubscribe) link.
+If recipients proceed to the unsubscribe page, present an option to "unsubscribe from all lists" so users can easily opt out from all communications if they wish.

 By following these recommendations, you can steadily earn and keep a positive domain reputation.

 ## Domain Reputation Monitoring